 Kanchi Kailasanathar Temple is an important religious site is located on the banks of the Vedavathi River, at the western limits, facing the east side in the Kanchipuram city of Tamil Nadu.
-The temple holds great significance and value for the Hindu devotees and is visited by a large number of tourists all year round, but the number of visitors increases drastically at the time of the Mahashivratri.
+The temple holds great significance and value for the Hindu devotees and is visited by a large number of tourists all year round especially during Mahashivratri.
 The Kanchi Kailasanathar temple is embellished with beautiful paintings and fantastic sculptures.

 Varadharaja Perumal Temple located in the city of Kanchipuram in Tamil Nadu is dedicated to Lord Vishnu.
 It is one of the 108 Divya Desams dedicated to Lord Vishnu and is of immense religious importance.
 It is also believed that the Alwars or the poetic saints visited this temple.
 The temple complex is expansive and is a work of worship that was built during the reign of the Chola Kings.
-It is, hence, also of great historical importance.
 Devotees of Lord Vishnu from all over the world visit the temple to seek blessings in Vishnu Kanchi especially during the 10-day Vaikasi Brahmmotsavam, Purattasi Navaratri and Vaikunda Ekadasi.

 It is at the Kachapeshwarar Temple that the Lord Shiva can be seen being worshipped by Lord Vishnu in the form of a tortoise.
 This image can be viewed on sculptures and engravings that have ornated this beautiful temple from start to end.
 This concept of a temple to be dedicated to one Hindu god, in this case Lord Shiva, and then show another god worshipping that entity makes this temple extremely unique.
 The exquisite interiors of the temple is just as impressive as the exterior.

 The Vaikunda Perumal Temple was built by the Pallava king Nadivarman II during the 7th century.
 This is particular temple is dedicated to Lord Vishnu.
 In fact, Lord Vishnu's image can be seen in standing, sitting and reclining forms on towering vimanas that can be seen throughout the temple.
-There are also many beautiful lion pillared cloisters as well as several bas? reliefs in the main shrine of the temple.
-Inscriptions that tell of the history of the temple as well as the history of the city itself can be seen on the walls.
+Inscriptions that tell of the history of the temple, as well as the history of the city itself, can be seen on the walls.